furrer-lab/abn/README.md

 Bayesian network models often involve binary nodes, arguably the most frequently used type of Bayesian network.
 These models typically use a contingency table instead of an additive parameter formulation.
 This approach allows for mathematical elegance and enables key metrics like model goodness of fit and marginal posterior parameters to be estimated analytically (i.e., from a formula) rather than numerically (an approximation).
-However, this parametrisation may not be parsimonious, and the interpretation of the model parameters is less straightforward than the usual Generalized Linear Model (GLM) type models, which are prevalent across all scientific disciplines.
+However, this parametrization may not be parsimonious, and the interpretation of the model parameters is less straightforward than the usual Generalized Linear Model (GLM) type models, which are prevalent across all scientific disciplines.

-While this is a crucial practical distinction, it’s a relatively low-level technical one, as the primary aspect of BN modelling is that it’s a form of graphical modelling – a model of the data’s joint probability distribution.
+While this is a crucial practical distinction, it’s a relatively low-level technical one, as the primary aspect of BN modeling is that it’s a form of graphical modeling – a model of the data’s joint probability distribution.
 This joint – multidimensional – aspect makes this methodology highly attractive for complex data analysis and sets it apart from more standard regression techniques, such as GLMs, GLMMs, etc., which are only one-dimensional as they assume all covariates are independent.
 While this assumption is entirely reasonable in a classical experimental design scenario, it’s unrealistic for many observational studies in fields like medicine, veterinary science, ecology, and biology.